Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

         'submit_text': 'My button'
     }) }}

 AJAX response and success URL redirection will be automatically generated.
-Form errors will also be displayed in case there is any.
-Such form will behave very similarly to usual non-AJAX submitted form with three significant advantages:
+Form errors will be displayed in case there is any.
+Such form will behave very similarly to usual non-AJAX submitted form with the following advantages:

 1. AJAX response saves HTTP traffic.
 2. Instead of just redirecting to ``success_url``, one may perform custom actions, including displaying BootstrapDialog alerts and confirmations.
-3. app.js also includes Bootstrap progress bar when form has file inputs.
-So when large files are uploaded, there will be progress indicator updated, instead of just waiting until the request completes.
+3. app.js also includes Bootstrap progress bar when the form has file inputs.
+So when large files are uploaded, the progress indicator will be updated, instead of just waiting until the request completes.

 .. highlight:: python